 And finally, remove the old expired certificate from the configuration:

-You may find that you need to do an iisreset after all of the AuthConfig changes were done.
+You may find that you need to do an iisreset after all of the AuthConfig changes are complete.
 In most cases this is not required but could help speed up the testing stage if you find that it is taking longer for the changes to be applied.